 Victoria Fenner is a radio producer and environmental sound artist currently living in Hamilton, Ontario.
 She has over twenty years experience as a producer, journalist, documentarian, and technician and has worked for the CBC, community radio stations in Canada and the US, and as a lecturer.
 She has also produced a number of syndicated radio series, including several in partnership with Earth Chronicle Productions.
 In addition to her work in programming, Victoria organizes and teaches training workshops in radio skills and sound art.mentor.

 Janna Graham is a sound artist and independent radio producer from Canada’s East Coast, currently living in Yellowknife, Northwest Territories.
 She believes in the power of wireless transmission, participatory media and in finding new ways to tell old stories.
 Her documentary work has been broadcast on CBC radio in Canada and on NPR in the United States.

 Jen Moore is an independent print and radio journalist who has been reporting for the Green Planet Monitor from Latin America since 2006.
 Her radio documentaries have also been heard on CBC Radio’s Dispatches, Free Speech Radio News, Rabble Radio, the Women’s International News Gathering Service and NPR’s Weekend America.
 Most recently, she contributed research to an Al Jazeera documentary for the program People and Power and her articles have been published in Briarpatch, This Magazine, Alternatives Journal, The Tyee, and Upside Down World, as well as by the Latin American Information Agency and The Dominion newspaper.

-The Green Planet Monitor — Smart Solutions for a Developing World — wishes to thank its sponsors: the Mass Media Initiative of the Canadian International Development Agency and the Social Justice Fund of the Canadian Autoworkers Union.
+The Green Planet Monitor wishes to thank the Canadian International Development Agency and the Unifor Social Justice Fund for their past support.